-I had been tapering off the antidepressants I'd been taking for the last three years and was finding it quite tough.
+I had been tapering off the antidepressants I'd been on for last three years and was finding it quite tough.
 I felt extremely 'wobbly' in regards to my mental health and that scared me a lot.
-I was experiencing back-to-back panic attacks for the first time in quite a while and was feeling very defeated.
+I'd been experiencing back-to-back panic attacks for the first time in quite a while and was feeling super defeated.

 I was watching England's opener of the Euro 2020s at a pals and I just wanted to hide away.
-I was having waves of panic attacks whilst sitting there silently, trying desperately to fight the physical urge to cry/scream/roll into the foetal position (panic attacks can make you do odd things).
+I sat there silently as I felt waves of panic attacks wash over me.
+All the while trying desperately to fight the physical urge to cry/scream/roll into the foetal position (panic attacks can make you do odd things).

-After calming down, I left feeling like I'd really messed up - I had probably caused my mum all sorts of pain, I felt like a loser and ultimately did not feel any better.
+After calming down, I left feeling like I'd really messed up - I had probably caused my mum all sorts of pain, I was labelling myself as a loser and ultimately felt no better.
 But something weird happened when I got back to my flat...

 For what seemed like no reason at all, the crippling anxiety of 'this is going to last forever' started to loosen its grip on me.
 I felt my shoulders and neck relax.
 The seat beneath me felt soft and comforting.
 I felt like I could breath again.